Scientists aren’t sure why there are magnetite crystals in the brain, but it might have something to do with the Earth’s magnetic field.

 This was the reasoning behind a study published in 2019.
 A group of researchers from the California Institute of Technology, the University of Tokyo, and Princeton University tested whether humans could respond reflexively to the Earth’s magnetic field.

 Subjects showed significant patterns of neural activity when exposed to magnetic fields in an isolated chamber, meaning that certain areas of the brain began to show signs of activity in response to the magnetic field that the scientists were creating.
 The isolated chamber ensured that no external source of magnetic interference affected the experiment.

 Since most experiments in this area are isolated and the replication rate is low, it would be a leap to conclude that any theory is the most popular, accurate or best.

 Magnetic humans – truth or myth?

-So, can these crystals in our brain help us become Magneto?
-Probably not, considering that we still don’t know what they do in the brain.
+So, can these crystals in our brains help us become Magneto?
+Probably not, considering that we still don’t know what purpose they actually serve in the brain.
 Currently, the amount of research on this topic is limited.
-Given the enormous knowledge on other organisms and the rise in profound research on this topic, we’re not too far away from the day when we finally understand how much these tiny crystals affect our daily lives.
+Given the enormous amount of knowledge of this phenomenon in other organisms and the rise in profound research on this topic, we’re not too far away from finally understanding how much these tiny crystals affect our daily lives.

 Until then, we’ll leave the ability to control objects with our minds to science fiction.